autumnlikescode/0x7-Unpacker/README.md

 # 0x7 Unpacker
-0x7 Unpackeer is an open-source deobfuscator for 0x7 Obfuscator (Old Version of Inx Obfuscator, mainly pasted from ConfuserEx).
+0x7 Unpacker is an open-source deobfuscator for 0x7 Obfuscator (Old Version of Inx Obfuscator, mainly pasted from ConfuserEx).
 License: MIT.

 ## Usage
 Compile